Decisions for third sDiv call

-An sDiv executive committee consisting of 11 members, being leading biodiversity scientists, representatives of each of the four iDiv founding institutions (FSU, MLU, UL, UFZ), four external German scientists (leading figures of German biodiversity sciences), the sDiv coordinator and the iDiv Managing Director will evaluate applications for working groups and postdocs, either directly or by inviting external ad-hoc reviews from experts in the field.
+An sDiv executive committee consisting of 11 members, being leading biodiversity scientists, representatives of each of the four iDiv founding institutions (FSU, MLU, UL, UFZ), the sDiv coordinator and the iDiv Managing Director will evaluate applications for working groups and postdocs, either directly or by inviting external ad-hoc reviews from experts in the field.
 The sabbatical scientists may either be selected from applications or be directly invited by the executive committee.
-The sDiv executive committee will be appointed by the iDiv directorate.
-The appointment is for two years.
+The sDiv executive committee is appointed by the iDiv directorate.
+Their appointment is for two years.
 It is possible to serve on the executive committee for consecutive appointment periods.

 Working groups and workshops

 Applications are open to all scientists worldwide.
 The maximum number of lead applicants is two.
 The main applicant is responsible for communication with sDiv.
 It is expected that the workshop project applicants provide a list of at least 10 participants who have tentatively agreed to participate (include their agreement as emails or letters in the proposal), including the applicants themselves, and at least one iDiv member or associated (if applicable).
 The list of current iDiv members is provided in Appendix I and on the iDiv homepage (feel free to ask the sDiv coordinator for assistance).
 After approval of a workshop project, admission of few further participants can be allowed, when agreed jointly by the sDiv executive committee and the applicants.
 The admission criteria will be the participants' particular competences, their contribution to maximize complementarity of skills within a workshop and available funding.

 - Postdoc fellowships for sDiv